hamzaz9912/psxlive/replit.md

   - Resolved full day analysis functionality by replacing random data generation with proper forecasting
   - Enhanced generate_intraday_forecast() function to use actual StockForecaster instead of random prices
   - Fixed datetime compatibility issues with proper timedelta handling in forecasting operations
-  - Updated database fallback pricing to reflect current market levels across all components
+  - Updated cache fallback pricing to reflect current market levels across all components
   - Improved full day forecast to show 30-minute intervals from 9:30 AM to 3:00 PM with realistic predictions
   - Enhanced error handling and fallback mechanisms for when forecasting fails
 - July 17, 2025. **MAJOR MIGRATION**: Replit Agent to Replit Environment Migration